MeseCraft/MeseCraft/README.md

 -------------------------
 Designed by Jeremy Weston and MeseCraft community contributors.

-Thank you to the Minetest community.
+A special thanks to the Minetest community.

 License
 --------------------------